Skip to main content

 Cancel button

-In certain scenarios, it may be desirable to add a cancel button alongside the Signin button.
-This feature is useful particularly when a user attempts to access a restricted area of the app and needs an option to cancel the action and return to their previous location.
-The login form includes a cancel button by default, but it's hidden from view.
+Login includes a [Cancel] button that's hidden by default.
+This is particularly useful when a user attempts to access a restricted area of the app and needs an option to return to their previous location without completing the login.

-To make the cancel button visible, you must provide a label for it - once labeled, it will appear on the screen.
-You can also listen to cancel events to respond appropriately to user actions, ensuring a smooth and user-friendly experience for navigating the app.
+To make the cancel button visible, provide a label for it.
+You can also listen to cancel events to handle the cancellation appropriately.

 Show Code